Find the therapist that best suits your needs.

 Supports clients in Alberta, British Columbia, Nova Scotia, and New Brunswick.

-THERAPY, WORKSHOPS, SUPERVISION
+INDIVIDUAL THERAPY, WORKSHOPS, SUPERVISION

 Dana Delorme, M.A., Art Therapist, R. Psych.